Tuesday, December 15, 2009

 I remember 3-years-ago how fun the art scene in downtown Flint was.
 Art Walk was always fun and the galleries were full, but there were small indie shows as well that brought in tons of people.
 Granted I can be some what biased in this, given that I have helped put together a good portion of indie shows myself.
 But it makes me sad that the art scene is so cliche and not at all what the artists in the city deserve.
 Not everyone wants to be a part of the bigger galleries, or sometimes they aren't able.

-major galleries, because lord knows I appreciate them and what they are doing for the community, but I miss the grittiness of those indie shows.
+I am definitely not knocking the major galleries, because lord knows I appreciate them and what they are doing for the community, but I miss the grittiness of those indie shows.
 I miss the feel of those shows.
 You could tell that the people involved put everything they had into making something different, yet respectful, than the norm.

 I wish the artists in Flint would stop for a moment, and think about those little shows and what they meant for artists who couldn't get their work out there, and how some of these indie shows helped them get where they are, how they helped them get noticed.